 “I had heard good things about Istanbul and there were some business prospects here,” remembers Castro.
 “I originally planned to stay for 90-days, but now I have been her for four years.”

 The designer’s imaginative work which is influenced by subjects ranging from Medieval art to the geometric patterns found in Northern African crafts, has flourished in the city that’s filled with talented craftsmen.
-He produces around 35 one-of-kind items a year.
+He produces around 35 one-of-a-kind items a year.
 Many feature animals.

 Monkeys are one of the beautiful creatures that appear repeatedly in Castro’s work.
 “I like the monkeys, because I like movement of their arms and legs and the sound the jewels make when you move the parts,” explains Castro.
 “It is a metaphor to remind you to constantly move for circulation.
 It’s also the youth and movement of your life and relationships.
 The masks and mini hats on some of the pieces reflect the masks people wear in life.”